tonytins/entries/README.md

 # 🗃️ Entries

 Entries is a simple, open-source Notion client built on the Tauri framework.
-It was created as an alternative to Notion's desktop client, which was known for its high memory consumption.

 ## 🗓️ Update Cycle